caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

 **sofia**
 --------------------------------------------------

-  Run SoFiA source-finder to produce a detection mask, moment images and catalogues.
+  Run SoFiA source-finder on the final HI cubes to produce a detection mask, moment images and catalogues.
+Note that these settings are not used to make clean masks.

   **enable**